WillSturgeon/WillSturgeon.github.io/index.md

 # Fieldwork

 I took part in a four-week field campaign installing and retrieving 10 broadband seismometers in the Azores archipelago in response to the seismic swarm in March 2022?.
-I wrote a blog on the experience, which you can find here. <li><a href="https://blogs.egu.eu/divisions/sm/2023/01/09/azores-seismic-deployment-2022/" target="_blank">External Link</a></li>
+I wrote a blog on the experience, which you can find <a href="https://blogs.egu.eu/divisions/sm/2023/01/09/azores-seismic-deployment-2022/" target="_blank">here.</a>

 # Teaching